 Paul J. Anderson, MD, PhD, Senior Vice President, Research and Education; Chief Academic Officer

-He is the K. Frank Austen Professor of Medicine at Harvard Medical School and the associate chief of the Division of Rheumatology, Immunology and Allergy at Brigham and Women's Hospital.
+He is the K. Frank Austen Professor of Medicine at Harvard Medical School and the associate chief of the Division of Rheumatology, Inflammation, and Immunity at Brigham and Women's Hospital.

 He has authored or co-authored more than 175 publications and is on the editorial boards of a number of journals, including Cellular Immunology and Modern Rheumatology.
 In addition, Anderson is a senior physician at BWH and sees patients in the Brigham arthritis ambulatory clinic and attends on the Rheumatology consult service.
 He is a member of the Rheumatology Division Fellowship Selection Committee, which interviews all applicants for the Rheumatology Fellowship Program and makes recommendations for ranking these candidates.